2underscores-vic/articles/realloc4cpp/realloc4cpp.md

 This paper proposes the similar idea but the function throws `std::bad_alloc()` when resizing is not supported by allocator.
 I don't find it practical.
-From the uses's point of view it usually worths nothing to now about the support in principle.
+From the user's point of view it usually worths nothing to know about the support in principle.
 The main thing which matters is the result of the resize attempt: success or not.